szatkus/kagepu/README.md

 To get things working after installing npm modules as usual you just need to execute:

-`$ npx webpack-dev-server`
+`$ npm start`

 At the moment only `/examples/hello_triangle.html` works.

-Inject kagepu into existing WebGPU code you should declare these things in HTML:
+To inject kagepu into existing WebGPU code you should declare these things in HTML:
 ```
   <script src="../kagepu.js"></script>
   <script>